-James Joyce, the great Irish writer used this term in his writings to indicate a sudden eye-opener regarding the nature of a person or situation.
-He said that it is the moment in which “the soul of the commonest object … seems to us radiant, and may be manifested through any chance, word or gesture.”
-He means to say that even insignificant things in our life can suddenly inspire in us an awareness that can change our lives for good.
+James Joyce, the great Irish writer, used this term in his writings to indicate a sudden eye-opener regarding the nature of a person or situation.
+He said that it is the moment in which “the soul of the commonest object … seems to us radiant, and may be manifested through any chance, word, or gesture.”
+He means to say that even insignificant things in our lives can suddenly inspire in us an awareness that can change our lives for good.

 A Common Example of Epiphany